BelfrySCAD/BOSL2/tutorials/Attachments.md

 }
 ```

-Or, if you want to attach the same shape to multiple places on the parent, you can pass the
+If you want to attach the same shape to multiple places on the same parent, you can pass the
-anchors as a list to the `attach()` or `position()` modules:
+desired anchors as a list to the `attach()` or `position()` modules:

 ```openscad
 cube(50, center=true)